 I finished my Sedona Hike.
 Now what?

 Sedona is rich with activities to do, things to see and places to eat.
 After a morning hike in Sedona, I am looking forward to having lunch and a post-hike beer before starting anything else.
+Head to West Sedona for the Tlanquepaque Arts & Shopping Village.

 Post Sedona Hike drink and snack